senbeiwabaka/MY-RPG-Engine/README.md

 The engine is currently using DirectX 11.
 The engine will as well be using SharpDX (4.0.1) which is included with the download via nuget.

 The engine currently has:
-  1. A basic camera that can move position (no rotation yet)
+  1. A basic camera that can move position and rotation
   2. 2D Cube and Triangle
   3. Build component that will generate a exe
     3.a.
 This includes the saved game file (json)